April, like

 January,

-February and April, with an average of 9.7h of sunshine, are months with the most sunshine.
+February and April, with an average of 9.7h of sunshine.

 UV index

-September, with an average maximum UV index of 12.
-A UV Index of 11, and more, symbolizes an ultimate health vulnerability from unprotected exposure to Sun's UV rays for ordinary individuals.
+September, with an average maximum UV index of 12, are months with the highest UV index.
+A UV Index estimate of 11, and higher, represents an extreme threat to health from exposure to the Sun's UV radiation for ordinary individuals.

-Note: The daily maximum UV index of 12 in April interpret into the following advice:
+Note: A daily maximum UV index of 12 in April translates into the following instructions: